oswaldderiemaecker/openstack-training/README-allinone.md

 yum install openstack-cinder targetcli -y
 ```

-Edit the /etc/cinder/cinder.conf file and complete the following actions:
+Edit the /etc/cinder/cinder.conf file and replace with the following actions:

 ```bash
 [DEFAULT]